ecphp/cas-bundle/docs/pages/installation.rst

     composer require ecphp/cas-bundle:^1

-.. warning:: If you use `API Platform`_, then it's possible that some url will contains parameters with a dot inside.
+.. warning:: If you use `API Platform`_ and Symfony < 5.2, then it's possible that some URLs contains parameters with a dot inside.
 By default, Symfony mangles url parameters having dot with an underscore, which can lead in huge inconsistencies if you heavily rely on query parameters like in API Platform.